 If you want to learn how to write a romance novel, our new course, This Kiss Online is perfect for you.
 Mia Botha, the Winner of the Mills and Boon Voice of Africa Competition, is the co-author of the course.
-She writes:

 I’ve been creating our new course, This Kiss Online.
 This made me think about how writers tend to write what they read, and I’ve read a lot of Romance.